UKHomeOffice/application-container-platform/how-to-docs/certificates.md

 ## **Application Certificates**
 -----
+> **NOTE: please contact the ACP Team before using the cert-manager, as this is experimental and not available to all projects yet**

 Before reading about certificates and how you can create and manage them.
 [Please familiarise yourself with our DNS naming convention first](../docs/dns.md)

 The platform provides two ways of managing [HTTPS certificates](https://en.wikipedia.org/wiki/HTTPS):